 How to save money each month

 Though most of us want to save money, it’s sometimes difficult to know the best way to do so.
-Whether it's sticking to a budget, repaying your short-term loans more quickly or putting cash into a savings account each month, knowing where to begin can sometimes be overwhelming.
+Whether it's sticking to a budget, repaying your short-term loans , or putting cash into a savings account, knowing where to begin can sometimes be overwhelming.

-And it’s often difficult to motivate ourselves to save money - especially when what is left at the end of the month doesn't seem like it would stretch too much further.
-Nevertheless, if you want to improve your financial situation over time, you have to start somewhere.
+It’s often difficult to find the motivation to save – especially when what’s left at the end of the month doesn't seem like it would stretch too much further.
+But starting somewhere, no matter how small, can set you on a path of good financial habits.

-So, if you’ve been wondering how to save money each month, or exactly where to save money, we’ve created a guide filled with some helpful ideas.
+So, if you’ve been wondering how to save money or where to save money, we’ve pulled together some insights to help you.

 1. Set up a savings plan

-If you’ve been contemplating how to save money from your salary, coming up with a realistic budget should be your first port of call.
+If you’ve been wondering how to save money from your salary, coming up with a realistic budget is likely to be your first port of call.
 You’ll need to make a note of your income as well as your outgoings to establish how much you’re going to be able to put aside each month.
+After doing this, many people choose to follow the 50-30-20 rule.
+This involves putting:

 2. Check your credit card interest rates